-JANUMET should not be used in patients with type 1 diabetes or for the treatment of diabetic ketoacidosis.
+JANUMET XR should not be used in patients with type 1 diabetes or for the treatment of diabetic ketoacidosis, as it would not be effective in these settings.

-JANUMET has not been studied in patients with a history of pancreatitis.
-It is unknown whether patients with a history of pancreatitis are at increased risk for the development of pancreatitis while using JANUMET [See WARNINGS AND PRECAUTIONS (5.2).]
+JANUMET XR has not been studied in patients with a history of pancreatitis.
+It is unknown whether patients with a history of pancreatitis are at increased risk for the development of pancreatitis while using JANUMET XR (see PRECAUTIONS).

-2 DOSAGE AND ADMINISTRATION
+III.
+DOSAGE AND ADMINISTRATION